 Recognizing that the college selection process is highly individualized, the college counseling office offers each student as much assistance as she needs.

-During this process each girl hones her decision-making skills as she and her family make choices about colleges.
+During this process each student hones her decision-making skills as she and her family make choices about colleges.
 In her senior year, each student evaluates her academic record as well as her extracurricular activities.
 The SPSG college counseling office assists each girl in seeing the connection between her interests and her college choices.

 In January of the junior year, students and their parents attend an informational meeting featuring college and university admission deans and directors, and receive a college handbook.
-After this meeting, each girl participates in an individual family meeting with a college counselor.
+After this meeting, each student participates in an individual family meeting with a college counselor.
 During this meeting, the student, her family, and the college counselor review many details of the college selection process, discuss interests and goals, and exchange information about individual colleges and universities.

 The college counseling office provides many references, including college guides and viewbooks, as well as applications.
 College Clips, a newsletter published throughout the year in the online monthly Bulletin Board, keeps parents and students aware of deadlines, SAT dates, and pertinent application information.
 Students can also use the computer center for college and scholarship searches.